Parallel Interactive Networks for Multi-Domain Dialogue State Generation: Experiment

 \subsection{Evaluation Metrics}

-The standard metrics joint goal accuracy and goal accuracy are used to evaluate the performance of the multi-domain dialogue state tracking.
+The standard metrics joint goal accuracy and goal accuracy are used to evaluate the multi-domain dialogue state tracking performance.
 The joint goal accuracy denotes the proportion of dialogue turns where the values of all the $(domain, slot)$ pairs are correctly predicted.
-While the goal accuracy is the proportion of the correctly predicted $(domain, slot, value)$ triplets in total test set.
+While goal accuracy is the proportion of slots whose values are correctly predicted.